-- 1. Eligibility.
-All hourly employees are eligible for Paid Time Off, including Personal Time, Sick Time, Family Care and Parental Leave. - 2.
-Terms.
+- 1. All salaried employees are eligible for Paid Time Off, including Personal Time, Sick Time, Family Care and Parental Leave. - 2.
 Paid Time Off is taken at a time mutually agreeable to the staff member and the supervisor. - 3.
 Accrual.
 Unless otherwise stated, Paid Time Off benefits are earned from the first day of employment and may be used after they are earned.
-For the purpose of the following benefits, a regular day is considered 8 hours; a bi-weekly work period is considered 80 hours.
+For the purpose of the following benefits, a regular day is considered 8 hours; a bi-weekly work period is 80 hours.
 Actual accruals, deductions and salary continuation will be based on work schedules and years of service.
-Paid Time Off benefits will not accrue when an employee is not actively working (except for absences covered by Personal Time, Sick Time or banked Earned Time).
+Paid Time Off benefits will not accrue when an employee is not actively working (except for absences covered by Personal Time or Sick Time).

-- 4. Records.
-It is the responsibility of each department to maintain accurate records that verify the use of Paid Time Off and Paid Time Off balances.
+- 4. It is the responsibility of each department to maintain accurate records that verify the use of Paid Time Off and Paid Time Off balances.
 Campus Human Resources staff will assist with the recordkeeping of extended absences, in conjunction with Supervisors and third-party administrators (e.g., for Disability, FMLA, Parental Leave, etc.). - 5.
 Paid Time Off may not be used to pay for hours that are more than the regular bi-weekly work period.
-Unless otherwise allowed under policy, an employee must use all of their available paid time off balances (including previously accrued Earned Time) before transitioning to unpaid absences.

-5.1 Freezing of accrued leave and Earned Time: Upon conversion to the U-Time benefits listed above on January 1, 2021, members will retain all accrued leave, Earned Time, and Sick Pool accruals.
-Individual employees will be provided options for converting Sick Pool accruals into banked Earned Time 3:1 or Sick Leave 1:1.
-Earned Time bank will be paid out upon termination of employment.
-Earned Time will have a cash out option annually.
-Employees will elect this during Open Enrollment for a January payout of up to 80 hours for 1.0 FTE.

-6. Personal Time.
-The purpose of Personal Time is to provide employees with salary continuation for vacation days and to cover or supplement other out-of-office time to address personal needs not covered by other USNH policies or provisions of this Agreement.

-6.1.
-Personal Time is taken at a time mutually agreeable to the employee and the employee's supervisor, unless otherwise mandated by policy or this Agreement.
-Accrued Compensatory Time will be used before accessing Personal Time or going unpaid.

-6.2.
-The accrual rate is no more than 18 days per year for the first five years of status employment, and 24 days per year thereafter for a 1.0 FTE assignment (40 hours per week).
+Unless otherwise allowed under policy, an employee must use all of their available paid time off balances before transitioning to unpaid absences. - 5.1 Freezing of accrued leave: Upon conversion to the U-Time benefits listed below on January 1, 2021, members will retain all accrued vacation/personal leave (which will convert to Personal Time) and sick leave (which will convert to Sick Time). - 6.
+Personal Time.
+The purpose of Personal Time is to provide employees with salary continuation for vacation days and to cover or supplement other out-of-office time to address personal needs not covered by other USNH policies or provisions of this Agreement. - 6.1 Personal Time is taken at a time mutually agreeable to the employee and the employee's supervisor, unless otherwise mandated by policy or this Agreement.
+Accrued Compensatory Time will be used before accessing Personal Time or going unpaid. - 6.2 The accrual rate is no more than 18 days per year for the first five years of status employment, and 24 days per year thereafter for a 1.0 FTE assignment (40 hours per week).
 If an employee is on a flex year schedule or is less than a 1.0 FTE (40 hours per week), the employee will accrue time on a prorated basis.

-Service Bi-Weekly Monthly Annual Hourly Bi-Weekl Monthly Annual
+Service Bi-Weekly Monthly Annual Hourly Bi-Weekly Monthly Annual

-Up to 0.692 1.5 18 0.069 5.54 12 144
+Up to 5 Years 0.692 1.5 18 0.069 5.54 12 144

-5 Years

-5 Years 0.923 2 24 0.092 7.39 16 192
+5 Years or More 0.923 2 24 0.092 7.39 16 192

-or More